 "Shortly after you begin the game, Robin will offer to build up to 3 cabins on your farm.
 Each cabin will house a farmhand, controlled by one of your friends.
 Farmhands can do almost anything the main player can do.
 They can farm, mine, fight, fish, forage, marry NPCs and take part in festivals.
 Each player has their own inventory.
-When a farmhand is not connected, their inventory can be managed through a chest in their cabin", was explained in a blog post by the developers.
+When a farmhand is not connected, their inventory can be managed through a chest in their cabin", was explained in a by the developers.
 Sharing is caring.

 It looks like one of the players, most likely the host, will be performing a "protagonist" kind of role, with anyone joining in on a multiplayer session being able to perform any actions the main player can as well, except for deciding the direction the main plot will take, and things like deciding on when to rest or start festivals.

 Inter-player marriage is also a feature the developers are working on.
 While local or split-screen multiplayer aren't planned for the near future, anyone who owns two copies of Stardew Valley and an internet connection will technically be able to marry themselves.